sonos/torch-to-nnef/docs/index.md

     ```

 !!! note
-    The project scope is broad and contribution are welcome, if you encounter any bug please follow the [Bug report](./contributing/guidelines.md) instructions
+    The project scope is broad and [contributions are welcome](./contributing/guidelines.md), if you encounter any bug please follow the [Bug report](./contributing/guidelines.md) instructions